ISTE-SQA/ota-5g-hackathon/README.md

 ### Advanced Scenario

-* Introduce an Edge cache
+* Introduce an edge cache between 5G clients and 5G edge server
-* Move current 5G Edge server to the cloud
+* Move current 5G edge server to the cloud

-* Firewall?
+### Automated Deployment Scenario

-* CS cluster connected to arena, OR server on the public cloud.
+* Provide deployment scripts for the automated deployment of the distributed setup, e.g., using Ansible or TOSCA

 ## Hardware